-To Hell’s Gate and Back Through the Rift
+Hell’s Gate – There and Back Through the Rift

-Upon our return from the East Coast of Kenya, and its myriad of wonders, we did not rest for long, for there was the lure of the areas north of Nairobi, namely Lake Naivasha and its adjacent National Park – Hell’s Gate.
-I will describe our visit to Lake Naivasha in a later post and will concentrate on its ominously named neighbour here.
+Upon our return from the East Coast of Kenya, and its myriad of wonders, we did not rest for long.
+There was the lure of the areas north of Nairobi, namely Lake Naivasha and its adjacent National Park – Hell’s Gate.
+I described our visit to Lake Naivasha elsewhere, and will concentrate on its ominously named neighbour here.

-Our driver/guide for the day was again Chris Temboh Muriuki, as we had an amazing experience with him in our previous adventures on Mount Kenya.
-We left Nairobi early in the morning, and after battling its infamous traffic jams, we soon found ourselves driving through gently rolling hills covered with picturesque villages and scattered thickets, with the occasional red-clad Maasai herder appearing amongst the trees.
+Our driver/guide for the day was again Chris Temboh Muriuki.
+We had an amazing experience with him in our previous adventures on Mount Kenya, so it was any easy decision.
+We left Nairobi very early in the morning.
+After battling its infamous traffic jams, we soon found ourselves driving through gently rolling hills covered with picturesque villages and scattered thickets.
+An occasional red-clad Maasai herder half hidden amongst the trees completed the picture.

 As we progressed further up the Escarpment Road (B3), originally built by Italian prisoners of war during World War 2, the settlements got sparser and sparser.
-They were then replaced by a densely forested area.
+Densely forested areas then replaced the villages.
 Soon after we drove over a ridge and suddenly appeared to be heading straight into the abyss.
 That abyss was our first proper sighting of the Great Rift Valley – a sight no one ever forgets.
-The road here actually hangs onto the very steep mountainside on the right, and only a barrier stands between the cars and an incredible expanse of the Rift on the left.
+The road here actually hangs onto the very steep mountainside on the right side.
+Moreover, only a barrier stands between the cars and the incredible expanse of the Rift on the left.
 The valley was half covered in thick white fog that crept upwards as we drove, absolutely mesmerised, for a few steep kilometres downhill, until we reached the bottom.

 Fancy a Bycicle Ride Through a National Park?

-After that, the drive to our first destination for the day, Hell’s Gate National Park, was straight forward and soon we arrived there.
-At the Elsa Gate, the main entrance to the Park, we bought our tickets and rented bikes for our cycling safari, as strange as it may sound.
+After that, the drive to our first destination for the day, Hell’s Gate National Park, was a straight forward affair.
+Soon, we arrived to the Elsa Gate, the main entrance to the Park.
+We bought our tickets and rented bikes for our cycling safari, as strange as it may sound.
 The main, wildlife oriented, wide expanse of the park starts immediately after the gate.

 The size of approximately 70 square kilometres makes Hell’s Gate one of the smallest National Parks in Kenya and beyond.
-However, it more than makes up for its relative lack of size with its geographical diversity, the accessibility of wildlife, and by being one of the handful of parks in East Africa that you can walk (or cycle) through without any limitations, save for normal caution, that is.
+However, it more than makes up for its relative lack of size with its geographical diversity and the accessibility of wildlife.
+It is one of the handful of parks in East Africa that you can walk (or cycle) through without any limitations.

-Although we have seen many high flying large birds, we were too far away to actually get a really good look.
+Although we saw many high flying large birds, we were too far away to actually get a really good look.
 However, the main attraction for us on this visit were the oh so many wonderful creatures that seemed to be all around.
-We have not properly cleared the first stretch of the dusty road through the park when a pack of warthogs appeared on our right, just a few metres away.
-We stopped and got off our bikes, a little apprehensive to be honest, because it was the first time for all of us to get so close to these creatures without any barrier in-between.
-Our worries were unfounded though, as they seemed both unfazed by our presence and way more interested in the little stream that quenched their thirst on this increasingly hot day.
+We did not even clear the first stretch of the dusty road through the park when a pack of warthogs appeared on our right, just a few metres away.
+Somewhat apprehensively, we stopped and got off our bikes, because it was the first time for all of us to get so close to these creatures without any barrier in-between.
+We did not need to worry though.
+They seemed both unfazed by our presence and way more interested in the little stream that quenched their thirst on this increasingly hot day.

 The animals just kept appearing left, right, ahead and behind us.
 A dazzle (well, now you know how a group of zebras is called) of zebras lazily grazing in the tall yellow grasses, a herd of gazelles graciously jumping across the road ahead of us, their hooves barely touching the white road dust, a bunch of warthog piglets creating havoc at one of the waterholes, a giraffe elegantly strolling between some acacia trees, it was all there, and much, much more.

 Although there are claims that the park does contain some large predators, namely lions, leopards and cheetahs, most rangers and guides we spoke to think that those may as well be marketing ploys.
 Although an odd predator may wonder into Hell’s Gate, they do not tend to have any permanent presence.
-After all, not only is walking through the entire park allowed, it is their major selling point, and is highly encouraged, alongside unsupervised camping in three sites in the park.
+After all, not only is walking through the entire park allowed, it is their major selling point.
+It is highly encouraged, alongside unsupervised camping in three sites in the park.
 The only animals you should really be aware of are the buffaloes.
-Do not get close to them as they are notoriously bad tempered, but as long as you keep your distance, they will simply not care about you.
+Do not get close to them as they are notoriously bad tempered.
+However, as long as you keep your distance, they will leave you alone.

-Cycling, even if done at a snail’s pace, for we stopped countless times to admire the wildlife, still took us through this 4 kilometre stretch between the Elsa Gate and the Ranger’s Station on the other end far too quickly.
-There is an option to leave your bikes at this station and walk back, and I wish we had more time to do that.
-However, our day was quite packed and we were to drive out after finishing the second half of our Hell’s Gate adventure.
+Cycling, even when done at a snail’s pace, for we stopped countless times to admire the wildlife, still took us through this 4 kilometre stretch between the Elsa Gate and the Ranger’s Station on the other end far too quickly.
+There was an option to leave our bikes at this station and walk back, and I wished we had more time to do this.
+However, our day was quite packed and we had to move on.
+We were to drive out after finishing the second half of our Hell’s Gate adventure.

-FUN FACT: THE LION KING AND LARA CROFT: TOMB RAIDER
+FUN FACT: THE LION KING AND LARA CROFT

 In case the features of Hell’s Gate may appear familiar, the entire park was used as inspiration for the setting and the environment of The Lion King.
 So, Pride Rock may just be somewhere out there.
 Moreover, one of the Lara Croft: Tomb Raider movies featuring Angelina Jolie was shot on location in the Ol Njorowa Gorge.

-Ranger’s Station at the other side of the valley features a parking, as well as a picnic area that was packed when we arrived there to drop our bikes off.
+Ranger’s Station at the other side of the valley features a parking, as well as a picnic area.
+The latter was full of people when we arrived there to drop our bikes off.
 Apparently a busload of local tourists from Nairobi arrived for a day trip.
 It was amazing to observe the difference in apparel between us and our picnicking neighbours.
-We were covered in dust, sporting trekking shoes and various off-road apparel, while they seemed to be dressed in their Sunday best, ladies in high heels and guys in suits.
+We were covered in dust, sporting trekking shoes and various off-road apparel.
+The locals though were dressed in their Sunday best, with the ladies in high heels and the men in suits.

-We did not have any food with us, so we just took a break in the shade there, waiting for Chris to arrive, and enjoyed a wildlife show of sorts.
+We unfortunately did not have any picnic food with us.
+So, we just took a break in the shade there, waiting for Chris to arrive.
+In the meantime, we enjoyed a wildlife show of sorts.
 The area was full of monkeys, baboons and vervet monkeys in particular.
-While the baboons played it cool and general stayed a safe distance from people, the vervet monkeys were a whole other story.
+The baboons played it cool and generally stayed a safe distance from people.
+However, the vervet monkeys were a whole other story.
 They seemingly developed an array of skills aimed at either tricking people into giving them food, or plainly just stealing it whenever possible.
-It was so amazing to see them dart in and out of the circles of humans at lightning speed, more often with a snatched snack than not.
+It was so amazing to see them dart in and out of the circles of humans at lightning speed.
+More often than not they came out with a snatched snack.

-Chris arrived soon after, having had to fix a tyre puncture, as a matter of fact the only car issue we had on this entire trip.
+Chris arrived soon after, having had to fix a tyre puncture.
+As a matter of fact, that was the only car issue we had on this entire trip.
 It was time to get down into the Ol Njorowa Gorge, the maze of narrow canyons and steep rock faces.
-After a short and quite steep descent through sparse bush, we arrived to the bottom, a wide, almost dried, river bed with a vertical wavy cliff on one side and a densely forested gentle slope on the other.
+After a short and quite steep descent through sparse bush, we arrived to the bottom.
+There was a wide, almost dried, river bed there, welcoming us.
+Beautiful vertical wavy cliff fenced it in on one side.
+A densely forested gentle slope bordered its opposite bank.
 It did not look as claustrophobic and dramatic as I expected, to be honest.
-Well, it was not the gorge proper yet, we were still to walk down an opening in the cliff face to get there.
+Well, it was not the gorge proper yet.
+We were still to walk down an opening in the cliff face to get there.
 Once we did it though, the story totally changed.